codemonkeymichael/ZombieBaby/README.md

 https://heartstoppershaunt.com/

-The Zombie Baby is in front of the band (if you can call us that) just to the left of frame in this video.
+The Zombie Baby is in front of the band (if you can call us that) just to the right of frame in this video.
 https://www.youtube.com/watch?v=89XovIYhNDw&t=38s

 **Videos:**